Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 3. create registrar office folder and index.php
 4. change the role from admin to "Registrar Office" in index page
 5. modify variable on hashing password in req/registrar-office-add.php
+6. create data folder on RegistrarOffice and add grade, section and student.php on it
+7.